weiwen1998/project-etl/README.md

 Some of the countries have a high death rate as a result of low GDP be the case is due to the issues that some of these countries are facing, including issues with famine, lack of safe water and water-borne diseases (diarrhoea, typhoid, hookworm and schistosomiasis), sanitation issues, showing the effect and evidence of the negative trend.

-#Comparison of GDP vs Birth Rates
+#Comparison of Birth Rate vs GDP

 We can observe from the graph that there is a negative gradient, which indicates that the GDP would decrease if the birth rate would increase.